 The Bag

-Hefty Hauler
+Hefty Haulers

 Your BoB isn’t going to be of much use if the bag itself isn’t properly sized, constructed, and equipped.
 However, different people have different needs, so there’s no one pack that will suit everyone’s needs.
 With that in mind, we’ve decided to highlight three different options, each of which could function as an outstanding base for your BoB.
 Just remember to take inventory of your needs, desires, budget, etc. before you make your purchase.